 African Sacred Ibises over Cape Town’s forgotten shoreline, an alternative view of Table Mountain, 2011.
-Photograph courtesy of Michael Golby.
+Photograph courtesy of Mike Golby.

 Cape Town’s proposed regeneration programme for the Voortrekker Road Corridor and “Salt Rivièra” renewal project will, I hope, include a new memorial for all the victims and descendants of the Almeida/Khoena conflict.
 There is currently no other memorial in South Africa or Portugal and, as far as I know, none were ever erected to commemorate this tragedy.
 Not one in five hundred years?
 Well, perhaps it is time to let Hope grow out of Torment as the Cape outgrows its Storms.

 Bird’s eye view of the battle-burial site (encircled) and its proximity to the Salt River Canal, Voortrekker Road and Ysterplaat Station.
 The proposed urban and recreational development project, if successful, could offer unparalleled opportunities for the identification, excavation and commemoration of this long-lost battlefield, its graves and original stone cairn memorial.